its-anurag-p/HTML-web-page-Development/HTML Development/14. HTML Anchor Tags/readme.txt

 Here, the anchor tag is implemented for list contents under heading <h1> which can be initiated through a paragraph <p> tag An unordered list <ul> is used as it uses bullets by default as the marker but an ordered list uses numbers by default.
-Then list <list> tag is used to list the contents
+Then list <list> tag is used to list the contents Including a number/ #tag will check for an corresponding id so it redirects you to the proper place.

 <p><h1><a id="article1">Article 1</a></h1></p>

+This part of the code is included in the heading of the actual content. id is an important attribute.